Juanita Brooks Prize in Mormon Studies

 - Portions of submitted manuscripts may have appeared previously in journals or anthologies, but previously published monographs will not be considered.

-- All submissions should include a cover letter indicating that this is a submission for the Juanita Brooks Prize, the complete manuscript, including all illustrations and supplementary materials, and a copy of your most recent C.V.
+- All submissions should include a cover letter indicating that this is a submission for the Juanita Brooks Prize, printed and electronic copies of the complete manuscript (including all illustrations and supplementary materials), and a copy of your most recent c.v.

 A panel of three judges will select the winning manuscript.
-This panel includes Robert Goldberg, The University of Utah; Laurie Maffly-Kipp, University of North Carolina at Chapel Hill; and Richard E. Turley Jr., Church History Department, The Church of Jesus Christ of Latter-day Saints.
+This panel includes Robert Goldberg, Professor of History and Director of the Tanner Humanities Center, University of Utah; Laurie Maffly-Kipp, Archer Alexander Distinguished Professor in the Humanities, Washington University in St. Louis; and Richard E. Turley Jr., Assistant Church Historian, The Church of Jesus Christ of Latter-day Saints.
 The decision of the judges is final.
 The Brooks Prize will be awarded biennially; however, the Press reserves the right to make no award in any given year.